 So the sensible thing is to sort out your tax return at least a week before the 31st – the sooner, the better.

 It’s easy to forget that the 31st of January isn’t just the deadline for filing your tax return, it’s the date you must pay any money you owe to the HMRC too.
 And while it would be lovely if bank transfers were always instant, in the real world that doesn’t always happen.

 So even if it’s generally your instinct to hold on to any cash until the last possible minute, in this instance it’s best to cough up what you owe at least a couple of days early, just to be on the safe side.

 8. Pay for advice

-If you’re a sole trader rather than a limited company (find out what the difference is here), and your accounts are very simple, then it’s perfectly possible to complete your own tax return by yourself.
+If you’re a sole trader rather than a limited company (find out what the difference is here), and your accounts are straightforward, then it’s entirely possible to complete your own tax return by yourself.

-However, if you have multiple sources of income, and/or decide to operate as a limited company, then you’ll probably benefit from paying an accountant to do it.
+However, if you have multiple sources of income, and decide to operate as a limited company, then you’ll probably benefit from paying an accountant to do it.

 It’ll free up your time to do more designing, you’ll have peace of mind that you haven’t missed any subtleties, and if you use an app like Coconut, this can help minimise the amount of work your accountant needs to do, and thus the amount they ultimately charge you.